Engaging students in conjecturing through homework in Real Analysis and Differential Equations: Student's Feedback

+The design in Problems \ref{P-5} and \ref{P-6} firstly again reduces the complexity as there now are only six respectively three conjectures.
+It also avoids `unwanted' answers like in Figure 2, where the student formed new conditions by connecting the given ones with logical operators.
+Our experiences with this design indicate that it can serve very well as an intermediate step before `the same' questions is given without pretyped scheme.

-\section{Student's feedback}
+\section{Student's Feedback}

-During the course on Ordinary Differential Equations we gave in addition to Exercise 1 several other tasks of similar design.
+During the course on Ordinary Differential Equations we gave in addition to Problem \ref{P-1} several other tasks of a discovery-oriented design.
 Among these were the request to construct a certain example (five times), and the question if an effect that was discovered earlier still can take place if the assumptions are changed (one time).
-The major part of the course's exercises ($12\times4=48$ questions) were classical textbook problems.
+The major part of the course's homework tasks ($12\times4=48$ questions) were rather classical textbook problems, that howewer included questions like `Prove [\,\dots\,]' or `Show [\,\dots\,]'.